In this post, I’ll show you how to make money with SEO in 2024 – even if you’re a beginner.

 Yes, SEO is a good way to make money.
 Once your website gets to the top of Google, lots of monetization opportunities will open up.
 With healthy traffic, you can earn with display ads, affiliates, referral partnerships, or by selling digital or physical products.
 You can also make good money selling SEO services as a consultant or coach, or even working in-house as part of a marketing team.

 Is SEO difficult to learn?

 SEO is not difficult to learn if you take the right approach.
 But with lots of moving pieces involved, it’s important to start with the right learning materials.
 The ultimate way to learn SEO is by building and ranking your own website.
 You’ll need to understand how to make a website technically sound for Google, how to write good quality content that’s user-friendly, plus how to build quality backlinks.

 Yes, it’s possible to learn basic SEO in 3 months.
 You could do this either by taking an online course or by building your own website.
 But to get more advanced at SEO, you’ll need to grow your own website over an extended period, such as one or two years.

 Can you learn SEO without coding?

 Yes, you can easily learn SEO without coding.
-Writing good content and acquiring back links doesn’t need coding skills.
-Some HTML or CSS could be useful, but it’s definitely not essential.
+Writing good content and acquiring backlinks doesn’t need coding skills.
+Some HTML or CSS could be useful, but it’s not essential.
 You can easily hire a developer from a site like Upwork.

-In this article we’ve covered 12 strategies for how to make money with SEO.
+In this article, we’ve covered 12 strategies for how to make money with SEO in 2024.

 For an extra dose of inspiration, take a look at these exciting SEO case studies.